As a small business owner, it’s important to understand the distinction between ‘secured’ and ‘unsecured’ when searching for financing.

 Next time you’re looking for financing, be sure to ask potential lenders whether they offer secured or unsecured loans.
 Read your loan documentation carefully to ensure that you understand the terms and conditions, as it is often not clear upfront if you’re going into a secured or unsecured loan.
 It’s an important part of your dialogue with your lender and will likely help you determine which financing choice is right for you.

-OnDeck offer unsecured loans from $10,000 – $250,000 over 6-24 month terms.
+OnDeck offer short term loans from $10,000 – $250,000 over 6-24 month terms.
 While OnDeck does not take security over your assets, we do require a director’s guarantee.